 - Access the utility services page.

-- Copy Esri's default Trucking Time travel mode.
+- Duplicate the default Trucking Time travel mode.

-- Type Straight Truck Time as the name of the travel mode and write a description.
+- Type Straight Truck Time as the name of the travel mode and provide a description.

 - Configure the other parameters to accurately model the straight